jtippet/terminal/doc/specs/#1502 - Advanced Tab Switcher.md

 Currently, the user is able to cycle through tabs on the tab bar.
 However, this horizontal cycling can be pretty inconvenient when the tab titles are long, or when there are too many tabs on the tab bar.
 In addition, a common use case is to switch between two tabs, e.g. when one tab is used as reference and the other is the actively worked-on tab.
 If the tabs are not right next to each other on the tab bar, it could be difficult to quickly swap between the two.
 To try to alleviate some of those pain points, we want to create an advanced tab switcher.

 This spec will cover the design of the switcher, and how a user would interact with the switcher.
-It would be keyboard driven and would give a pop-up display of a vertical list of tabs in a box.
-The tab switcher would also be able to display the tabs in Most Recently Used (MRU) order, which allows a user to quickly switch between two tabs with a single keychord press.
+It would be keyboard driven (TODO: Should we also let the user click on the tabs to switch to?
+Should we have mouse support or keep it kb driven?) and would give a pop-up display of a vertical list of tabs.
+The tab switcher would also be able to display the tabs in Most Recently Used (MRU) order.

 ## Inspiration